1) Select an image or a shape for Use As Background

 Shadow (Text Characters)

 This shadow is applied directly to the text characters, not the text box.
 Toggle it on or off, pick a color, and adjust Blur, X, and Y offsets.
 Positive X and Y values cast the shadow down and to the right; negative values go up and to the left.
-NOTE: This is separate from the Drop Shadow control in the Text Box row below, which applies a shadow to the whole text box.
+NOTE: This is separate from the Drop Shdw control in the Text Box row below, which applies a shadow to the whole text box.

 Outline